 - To preserve as much vision as possible

-- To avoid second cancers, which may also be caused by treatment, particularly in children with hereditary retinoblastoma
+- To limit the risk of second cancers, which may also be caused by treatment, particularly in children with hereditary retinoblastoma

 The most important factors that help determine treatment are:

 - Whether the tumor is just in one eye or both

 - How good the vision in the eye is

 - Whether the tumor has extended beyond the eyeball

 Overall, more than 9 in 10 children can be cured of retinoblastoma.
 The chances of long-term survival are much better if the tumor has not spread beyond the eyeball.

 - Radiation therapy

 - Photocoagulation (using lasers to kill small tumors or the blood vessels that feed them)

 - Cryotherapy (using small, very cold probes to freeze and kill small tumors)